geotrev/undernet/app/docs/dropdowns.md

 All dropdowns, by default, drop block-end, as shown in previous examples.

 You can let it drop block-start, inline-start, and inline-end using `is-drop-block-start`, `is-drop-inline-start`, and `is-drop-inline-end`, respectively.
-Note that this only works for viewports above a specific width, as defined using the variable `$dropdown-menu-direction-breakpoint` (sorry mobile viewers).
+Note that this only works for viewports above a specific width, as defined using the variable `$dropdown-direction-breakpoint` (sorry mobile viewers).
 Again, set this var to `'xsmall'` to remove the breakpoint.

 <div data-dropdown="dropdown9" class="dropdown">
   <button id="dropdown-button-id9" data-parent="dropdown9" data-target="dropdown-menu-id9">Drop Block-Start</button>